swarmfund/swarm-network-governance/docs/README.md

 # A guide to Swarm Network Governance

-This documentation describes the practical usage of Swarm Governance, as outlined in the most recent iteration of the Swarm Network Constitution: [https://docs.swarm.fund/SNC-2019.01.pdf](https://docs.swarm.fund/SNC-2019.01.pdf)
+View this documentation in a friendlier format at [docs.swarmnetwork.org](https://docs.swarmnetwork.org)

-If you are viewing on Github, view this documentation in a friendlier format at [docs.swarmnetwork.org](https://docs.swarmnetwork.org)
+This documentation describes the practical usage of Swarm Governance, as outlined in the latest approved version of the Swarm Network Constitution: https://github.com/swarmfund/networkgovernance/tree/master/swarm_network_constitution